Learn how to install multiple instances of an app on the same device.

 the APP_VARIANT

-variable environment will not be set, and the build will run as the production variant.
+variable environment is not set, and the build runs as the production variant.

 eas update